 Two fans of the series were asked to share their opinions about the catalytic horror saga and the new follow-up pieces which were written by Simon Spurrier, Nalo Hopkinson, Dan Watters, and Kat Howard and illustrated by Bilquis Evely, Dominike Stanton, Max and Sebastian Fiumara, and Tom Fowler.

 There is something about The Sandman’s art and narrative that made it stand out, it could be eerie horror elements that are commonly found in Gaiman’s works, the timing of its publishing, or it could have been its unique art style that sent Sandman to the summit.
 But there is something that is certain: It was unlike anything ever seen before in comic books.

-Todd Fisher, the owner and operator of the store Gods and Monsters, was able to validate all possible options.
+Todd Fisher, the owner and operator of the store Gods and

 “The thing that makes Sandman’s art stand out is first, you’ve got the covers by Dave McKean in the original series,” Fisher said.
 “He did mixed media covers for most of the issues of The Sandman consisting of photography and multilayer box art that we haven’t seen before in comic books coming up to that point, and you’re instantly pulled into it.”

 The fact that multiple artists contributed to the creation of The Sandman also made it interesting.
 From a literary standpoint, Fisher had a deep, yet jovial, definition of what was happening literary-wise inside the dark tints of Sandman’s pages.